New Horizon Foundation

 Sort Code - 60-07-28

-Networking with other local agencies
+Networking with local agencies

 Locally NHC has partnered with other churches, foodbanks and domestic violence agencies.
 We believe that no one organization can or should work in isolation.
 We believe in working collaboratively and signposting people to other agencies who have the most appropriate skills and resources to support them.